Australian rules football in Australia: Television

 According to OzTAM, in recent years, the AFL Grand Final has reached the top five programs across the five biggest cities in 2002, 2003, 2004, 2005 and 2006.
 Australian rules football has achieved a #1 rating in the sports category in both 2004 and 2005.

 Participation

 Structure and competitions

 The most powerful organisation and competition within the game is the elite professional Australian Football League (AFL).
 The AFL is recognised by the Australian Sports Commission as being the National Sporting Organisation for Australian rules football.
 There are also seven state/territory-based organisations in Australia, most of which are affiliated to the AFL.
 Most of these hold annual semi-professional club competitions while the others oversee more than one league.
-Local semi-professional or amateur organizations and competitions are affiliated to their state leagues.
+Local semi-professional or amateur organisations and competitions are affiliated to their state leagues.

 National championships

 Senior

-The last senior national carnival was held in 1993 and the last match between interstate senior sides was held in 1999.
-Senior interstate competition is no longer contested by players from the Australian Football League.
-A one-off exhibition match featuring Victoria and a "dream team".
-However, the state leagues continue to compete in inter-league matches.
+The last senior national carnival was held in 1993 and the last match between interstate senior sides was held under State of Origin rules in 1999.
+Senior state representation for Australian Football League players is no longer available except for Victoria whose players sometimes compete in one-off events against composite sides.
+However, state leagues continue to compete in inter-league matches.